tobogganhill/Udacity-Blockchain-Nanodegree-Project-1/README.md

 # Private Blockchain Application

 You are starting your journey as a Blockchain Developer.
-This project allows you to demonstrate that you are familiar with the fundamentals concepts of a Blockchain platform.
-Concepts like: - Block - Blockchain - Wallet - Blockchain Identity - Proof of Existance.
+This project allows you to demonstrate that you are familiar with the fundamental concepts of a Blockchain platform.
+Concepts like: - Block - Blockchain - Wallet - Blockchain - Identity - Proof of Existence.

-These are some of the most important components in the Blockchain Framework that you will need to describe and also why not?
-Implement too.
+These are some of the most important components in the Blockchain Framework that you will need to describe and implement.

 In this project you will have boilerplate code with a REST Api already setup to expose some of the functionalities you will implement in your private